How to Overcome Food Addiction?

 Any kind of addiction has the potential to be devastating to a person’s physical, mental, and social well-being.
-But food addiction has a unique complexity: the subject of the addiction is an essential element of life.
-With the right addiction treatment and supports, you can give up gambling, alcohol, or cocaine.
+But food addiction has a unique complexity: the subject of addiction is an essential element of life.
+With the right addiction treatment and support, you can give up gambling, alcohol, or cocaine.
 Even if you are addicted to something you started out needing, such as prescription pain medication, your medical team can help you find a safe, effective alternative.

 But there is no alternative to food.
 There is no safe way to give up eating.
 This complicates addiction treatment efforts that, for addictions to other things, are based partly on abstinence.
 So how do you deal with an addiction to food in a way that enables you to eat food?